-Effective sh areholding %
+Name of subsidiary The Grou Effective shareho •

-Name of subsidiary Incorporated in 2019 2018
+Incorporated in 2020 2019

 Commercial Banking

 DBS Bank (Hong Kong) Limited Hong Kong 100 100

 DBS Bank (China) Limited China 100 100

 DBS Bank (Taiwan) Limited Taiwan 100 100

 PT Bank DBS Indonesia Indonesia 99 99

-DBS Bank India Limited India 100 -
+DBS Bank India Limited India 100 100

 Stockbroking

 DBS Vickers Securities Holdings Pte Ltd Singapore 100 100

-\ Audited by PricewaterhouseCoopers network firms outside Singapore
+Audited by PricewaterhouseCoopers network firms outside Singapore

 The Group's main subsidiaries are regulated banks and non-bank financial institutions.
 Statutory, contractual or regulatory requirements as well as protective rights of non-controlling interests may restrict the ability of the Bank to access and transfer assets freely to or from other entities within the Group and to settle liabilities of the Group.
-Since the Group did not have any material non-controlling interests as at the balance sheet dates, any protective rights associated with these did not give rise to significant restrictions in 2018 and 2019.
+Since the Group did not have any material non-controlling interests as at the balance sheet dates, any protective rights associated with these did not give rise to significant restrictions in 2019 and 2020.